William Ball (suffragist)

-William Ball (1862 – ?) was a British workers union member, jailed for his support of women's suffrage, and subject of a WSPU pamphlet, "Torture In An English Prison", which described his experience being force-fed such that his health deteriorated and he was sent to a lunatic asylum.
+William Ball (4 November 1862 – 1935) was a British workers union member, jailed for his support of women's suffrage, and subject of a WSPU pamphlet, "Torture In An English Prison", which described his experience being force-fed such that his health deteriorated and he was sent to a lunatic asylum.

 Life

-William Ball was born in Coton, Staffordshire in 1862 and married Jennie with whom he had five children.
+William Ball was born in Coton, Staffordshire to Thomas Ball, a gardener, and Elizabeth Ball.
+In Birmingham in 1891, he married Miriam Jennie Warick, with whom he had five children.
 Ball was a member of the National Transport Workers Federation.